Dracula (Castlevania): Lords of Shadow series

 MercurySteam produced also the reboot, Lords of Shadow, with the first game, Castlevania: Lords of Shadow.
-It starred Gabriel Belemont, Dracula's original human form.
+It starred Gabriel Belmont, Dracula's original human form.
 Gabriel is sent by the Brotherhood of Light to the Lake of Oblivion, where his deceased wife, Marie, tells him that Spirits who founded the Brotherhood said that the Lords of Shadow's power will save the world.
 Gabriel meets a man from the Brotherhood called Zobek, who states that a prophecy has been kept a secret by a select few, which tells of a pure-hearted warrior who will claim the Lords of Shadow's power to overcome evil.
 In the climax, Zobek discloses he used the Devil Mask on Gabriel to kill Marie and that all he needed was for Gabriel to restore the power of the Spirits to avoid suspicion from them.
 Satan emerges and takes the God Mask, revealing himself as the mastermind who gave Zobek his powers so that Satan could have revenge on God and return to the Heavens.
 Gabriel confronts Satan and defeats him, releasing souls of the deceased from limbo.
 Gabriel discovers the God Mask cannot bring Marie back and that it only allows him to see through God's eyes.
 The epilogue reveals that in modern times Gabriel has become a vampire who identifies himself by saying "Eu sunt Dracul" in Romanian which can roughly translate to "I am the Dragon", "I am the Devil" or more popularly "I am Dracula".
 Zobek finds Dracula hiding in a ruined church and tries to win his support against the acolytes of Satan.
 Zobek tells him he will free him of his immortality if he helps him.
 It is explained through the game's two DLC Packages Reverie and Resurrection that after the defeat of the Lords of Shadow, a powerful demon they locked away called the Forgotten One had begun to break free.
 In order to enter the demon's prison dimension Gabriel, somewhat reluctantly allowed himself to be turned into a vampire followed by defeating the demon by absorbing its power and killing it in a single blow, completely sacrificing his humanity in the process.
 During Resurrection, the Forgotten One aspires to destroy the humans' world, but he is defeated by Gabriel who claims his power for himself.
 Corrupted by the Forgotten One's power, Gabriel destroys his Combat Cross and leaves through the portal.